 Vitamin D is essential for dogs, providing a host of valuable health benefits.

-Fortunately, many common food sources such as cod liver oil and eggs are rich in Vitamin D and can easily be added to your dog's diet.
+Fortunately, many common food sources such as cod liver oil and raw eggs are rich in Vitamin D and can easily be added to your dog's diet.

 If you believe your dog may have a deficiency then be sure to consult with your vet.
 With appropriate measures and regular checkups, you can help keep your dog healthy and ensure they get the right amount of Vitamin D for optimal wellbeing.